 - Open Source components: using the Software Composition features in CAST Highlight, some detected third-party / OSS components correlate with possible Cloud service recommendations.
 For instance, Amazon EMR or Azure HDInsight could be adopted when CAST Highlight detects Hadoop, Spark or HBase dependencies in a scanned application.

 - Survey answers: as a complement to technical characteristics detected automatically from the code scan, CAST Highlight uses specific survey answers to establish or weigh the eligibility of Cloud services.
 For example, if the company has a container strategy indicated in a survey answer, CAST Highlight will recommend Azure Kubernetes Service (AKS) or Amazon Elastic Container Service (ECS) over other options.

 How to leverage Cloud service recommendations

 CAST Highlight’s Cloud service recommendations are available at both application and portfolio levels.
-Today, a total of 52 services from AWS, Azure and IBM Cloud are supported with more Cloud service providers coming soon.
+Today, a total of 220+ services from AWS, Azure, Google Cloud Platform, Oracle Cloud Infrastructure, and IBM Cloud are supported.

 At the application level, you will find the list of eligible services grouped by provider.
 Each Cloud service recommendation comes with a description, the triggered requirement (e.g. Python found in use with 4.8 kloc), links to technical documentation and getting started resources from the provider, and possible considerations for implementing this service.
 This will help Cloud architects shift left decision-making for the most of the common Cloud services, allowing them to save time to focus on more complex PaaS implementations.